Planning to apply to uni in Lancaster? Got questions about the city? We answer all the most pressing questions about student life in Lancaster.

 Today it’s a magnificent heritage attraction, welcoming visitors from all around the world.
 It’ll be part of your daily background view in Lancaster, so pay it a visit sometime and learn about its importance to the city and its people.

-Lancaster University is the only university in the city.
-It’s a great place to study, and offers a broad range of undergraduate courses, with a population of around 10,000 students.
+Lancaster University is a great place to study, and offers a broad range of undergraduate courses, with a population of around 13,000 students.
 It’s one of just a few British unis which uses a collegiate system, where each student belongs to a college for the duration of their degree, regardless of whether they live on campus.
 The university drives a lot of the creative and social scenes in the city, and there’s a lot to discover here.
 You can expect a friendly and welcoming vibe, and a decent programme of extra-curricular activities and entertainment.